Those with a 650 credit score may find that they are having a hard time buying a car.

 While subprime lending is a great idea for some, there are a few downsides.
 The interest rate is the most obvious problem here.
 The interest rate on a subprime loan is going to be much higher than that on a lease.
 That's because a lease gives you access to a car for a shorter period.
 As a result, many lenders are willing to entice you into a lease by offering a lower interest rate than you could get when buying a car.

 Leasing is also less expensive than buying a vehicle.
-That’s because you are not only paying less interest but making payments for a shorter period.
+That's because you are not only paying less interest but making payments for a shorter period.
 Most lease terms last for 3-5 years, instead of the 7-10 years necessary when buying a car.
-It is true that you may end up having to pay a relatively hefty down payment when leasing.
+You may indeed end up having to pay a relatively hefty down payment when leasing.
 However, that cost is offset by lower interest rates and lower monthly payment rates.

 You Can Do This!

-Leasing a car when you have a 650 credit score isn’t exactly rocket science.
+Leasing a car when you have a 650 credit score isn't exactly rocket science.
 It simply requires a careful approach and an understanding of your financial situation.
-That said, it can be emotionally difficult to get through the early stages of this process.
-People with a 650 credit score may be embarrassed or upset that their credit isn’t higher and in better shape.
+That said, it cannot be easy to get through the early stages of this process.
+People with a 650 credit score may be embarrassed or upset that their credit isn't higher and in better shape.

 Remember that you aren't alone with your credit score.
 In fact, a vast majority of people across the nation have a credit range of about 650-690.
 If you can jump your score even 50 points, you will fall into the prime credit range and will be able to renegotiate your lease on better terms based on your new and better credit score.

 But first, you have to follow these simple tips to get to that point.
-Doing so will put you in a position to not only have a new car but to improve your credit score.
-So don’t hesitate to look into this option if you need a vehicle to drive.
+Doing so will put you in a position to have a new car and improve your credit score.
+So don't hesitate to look into this option if you need a vehicle to drive.
 It is a win-win if you can continue making your payments and slowly, but surely, improve your credit rating.